Effective strategies for managing team workload

 • Buffer time: 15–20% for unplanned tasks and context switching

-Apply the “80% load” rule — only plan tasks for 80% of an employee’s available time.
-The remaining 20% serves as a buffer for creativity, learning, and last-minute problem solving.
+The 80% load rule — planning tasks for only 80% of an employee's available time — preserves the remaining 20% as a buffer for creativity, learning, and unplanned problem-solving that is present in every project regardless of how carefully it is planned.

 Strategy 2